Code-Institute-Submissions/Quizzard-Trivia/README.md

  - Used CSS to design a Harry Potter themed quiz that is asthetically pleasing on the eye for the player.
  - Tested the quiz with friends and fans of the Harry Potter book and film series.

+ ----
+ # User Experience (UX)

+* ## User Stories
+  * As a user, I would want to be able to see my scores.
+  * As a user, I would like to be able to see how many questions that I have got right or wrong at the end of the quiz.
+  * As a user, I would like to play the game again once the quiz has ended.